kai687/sphinxawesome-theme/docs/how-to/configure/includes/theme-options.rst

 -------------

 To configure the theme, modify the :confval:`sphinx:html_theme_options` dictionary in your Sphinx configuration.
-Because it's easy to missspell a string option, the |product| provides a helper class :class:`ThemeOptions` to help with the set up.
+To benefit from code completion and documentation when editing the configuration, the |product| provides a helper class :py:class:`ThemeOptions` to help with the set up.
-Using the helper class lets you benefit from code completion and documentation in your editor.

 To use the ``ThemeOptions`` helper to configure the theme, add the following code:

 .. code-block:: python
-   :caption: File: conf.py
+   :caption: |conf|

    from dataclasses import asdict from sphinxawesome_theme import ThemeOptions